How to Make a Career Page Stand Out on Your Website

 5. Optimize Your Career Page for Online Searches

 Use keywords in your job listings that a job seeker would use in a search, even if the actual job title is different.
-Adding keywords specific to the industry (fintech product manager or holistic health products manager) will attract the right candidates as opposed to simply using product manager.
+Adding keywords specific to the industry (fintech product manager or holistic health products manager) will attract the right candidates instead of simply using product manager.

 6. Discuss the Hiring Process

 Include a simple summary of how to apply and another about what happens next.
 Explain in detail if the job seeker will fill out an application or be required to submit their resume and cover letter.
 Will they be asked to take online skills tests?
 Do you schedule team interviews?
 Include this on the career page, or add it at the end of the application.
-This simple step can save your hiring manager a lot of time when you begin the process to hire a new employee.
+This simple step can save your hiring manager a lot of time when hiring a new employee.

 7. Make It Simple & Easy for Passive Job Seekers to Express Interest